Beethoven's Last Night: Story

 Late one night in the spring of 1827 (presumably March 26, the night he died), Ludwig van Beethoven has completed his masterpiece, his tenth symphony (which, in reality, was never completed).

-Just as this work is finished, Fate and her deformed son Twist (as in 'Twist of Fate') arrive in the composer's home, and inform him of what he had expected for a long while: that this night was the night of his death.
+Just as this work is finished, Fate and her deformed son Twist (as in 'Twist of Fate') arrive in the composer's home, and inform him of what he had expected for a long while: that this night was the night of his death ("Midnight", "Fate").

-After this explanation, the devil Mephistopheles arrives to claim Beethoven's soul.
+After this explanation, the devil Mephistopheles arrives to claim Beethoven's soul ("Mephistopheles").
 He offers the composer a deal; Mephistopheles will allow Beethoven to keep his soul if he may erase the memory of Beethoven's works from all mankind.
 Beethoven is given one hour to consider, and Mephistopheles leaves the room.

-Beethoven turns his anger to Fate at having been dealt a hard life, and now, this decision.
+Beethoven turns his anger to Fate at having been dealt a hard life, and now, this decision ("What Is Eternal").
 In consolation, Fate allows Beethoven to travel back through his life in order to review it and make any changes that he wishes.
 Beethoven accepts this, and they begin with Beethoven's experiences as a child.

-Beethoven comes into his room while the young Beethoven has just been slapped by a tutor for failing to receive appointment to the Imperial Court.
+Beethoven comes into his room while the young Beethoven has just been slapped by a tutor for failing to receive appointment to the Imperial Court ("The Moment").
 Beethoven turns to Fate and informs her that he did not need the hardships that he had faced, with his mother dead and a painful childhood.
 He requests that she remove the experience from his life.
 After being told that such a request would remove the inspiration for his sixth symphony, he changes his mind.

-Fate and Beethoven then go to one of Beethoven's happier moments, meeting the composer Wolfgang Amadeus Mozart in the city of Vienna.
-Fate then reminds Beethoven of his "immortal beloved" Theresa, and after experiencing a fond remembrance, Beethoven explains his reasons for needing to leave her.
+Fate and Beethoven then go to one of Beethoven's happier moments, meeting the composer Wolfgang Amadeus Mozart in the city of Vienna ("Vienna", "Mozart").
+Fate then reminds Beethoven of his "immortal beloved" Theresa ("The Dreams of Candlelight"), and after experiencing a fond remembrance, Beethoven explains his reasons for needing to leave her.

-The pair venture to when Beethoven first realizes his deafness, and Beethoven explains that Theresa would not love him were she to know.
-He is then shown Theresa's reaction to his unexplained absence, and he realizes that his deafness is the cause of all his problems.
+The pair venture to when Beethoven first realizes his deafness ("Requiem"), and Beethoven explains that Theresa would not love him were she to know.
+He is then shown Theresa's reaction to his unexplained absence ("I'll Keep Your Secrets"), and he realizes that his deafness is the cause of all his problems ("The Dark").
 Fate explains that if she cures his deafness, his music will suffer, as the Muses would not be heard as easily through the everyday sound.
 He thus withdraws his request.